confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 This schema evolution is a natural behavior of how applications and data develop over time.

 |sr-long| allows for schema evolution and provides compatibility checks to ensure that the contract between producers and consumers is not broken.
+This allows producers and consumers to update independently and evolve their schemas independently, with assurances that they can read new and legacy data.
 This is especially important in Kafka because producers and consumers are decoupled applications that are sometimes developed by different teams.

-Compatibility checks on schemas allow producers and consumers to update independently and evolve their schemas independently, with assurances that they can read new and legacy data.
-|sr| can check compatibility of a new schema against just the latest registered schema, or if configured as transitive then it checks against all previously registered schemas, not just the latest one.
+|sr| can check compatibility of a new schema against just the latest registered schema for that subject, or if configured as transitive then it checks against all previously registered schemas, not just the latest one.
+If there are three schemas for a subject that change in order `A`, `B`, and `C` then:

+* `non-transitive` ensures compatibility between A <==> B and B <==> C
+* `transitive` ensures compatibility between A <==> B and B <==> C and A <==> C

 These are the types of `compatibility types <https://docs.confluent.io/current/schema-registry/docs/config.html#avro-compatibility-level>`_:

 * ``FORWARD``: consumers using the latest registered schema can read data written by producers using the new schema
-* ``FORWARD_TRANSITIVE``: consumers using any previousely registered schema can read data written by producers using the new schema
+* ``FORWARD_TRANSITIVE``: consumers using any previously registered schema can read data written by producers using the new schema
 * ``BACKWARD``: consumers using the new schema can read data written by producers using the latest registered schema
 * ``BACKWARD_TRANSITIVE``: consumers using the new schema can read data written by producers using any previously registered schema
 * ``FULL``: the new schema is forward and backward compatible with the latest registered schema